 5 Tips for (Friendly) Competition Climbing

 Our community is famously supportive of these types of events.
 Instead of feeling like a competition, it feels more like a big group of friends cheering for each other in an extra-hype climbing session.
-Even though the stakes are low, that doesn’t mean that you don’t want to climb your best.
+Even if the stakes are low, that doesn’t mean that you don’t want to climb your best.
 Climbing competitions are an excellent place to track your progress, and even if it’s laid back, there’s nothing wrong with a little friendly competition!
 We’ve put together some tips to help you perform your best when adrenaline and stoke are extra high.

 Your warm-up is going to be crucial to your success at a friendly climbing competition.
 Your number one enemy is the flash pump.
 A flash pump occurs when a climber does not incrementally increase their climbing intensity and instead jumps right on the hard stuff.
 This causes an intense lactic acid build-up.
-Climbers that have experienced a flash pump before knows that it usually means that your climbing day is over.
+Climbers that have experienced a flash pump before know that it usually means that your climbing day is over.
 This can be avoided by giving in to the high energy of the competition right away.
 Step aside, stretch, and maybe even traverse for at least 20 minutes.
 If you think it will be difficult to escape the crowds, try arriving early or warming up in the parking lot!

 Climb With a Buddy

-A great way to push yourself at a friendly climbing competition is to work problems with a climbing buddy at about your skill level.
+A great way to push yourself at a friendly climbing competition is to work problems with a climbing buddy at your skill level.
 Not only can you push each other to climb harder, but you can hold one another accountable for resting.
 When you climb alone, it is easy to skip rests, especially when you are super close to finishing a challenging climb.
 A good climbing buddy will step in and make sure you rest properly before your next attempt.

 Make a Plan

 At the start of a climbing competition, you will likely receive a scorecard with a list of all of the climbs.
 The number of new climbs can be overwhelming, but if you make a plan, you can narrow the number of problems you will try down to a reasonable amount.
 For example, there are 50 boulder problems in an indoor competition and you need to record 5 on your scorecard.
 You are competing in the intermediate category, which includes problems 20-30.
-You think that you may be able to try the upper end of the intermediate problems and even some advanced problems.
+You feel you may be able to try the upper end of the intermediate problems and even some advanced problems.
 After your warm-up:

 Plan to try numbers 25, 27, and 29 depending on the problems’ styles.